Diaper Changes Without The Stress

 In 2018 I completed a RIE® Educaring® course in San Francisco in 2016, where I eagerly soaked up how to bring more connection and ease to my parenting.
 I've been guided by this approach for the last 7 years with my own children through reading blogs and books, and I remember leaving the last class with joyful tears, feeling even more inspired about the importance of respectful childcare.

 There was one day in class in which we devoted hours to diapering.
 This topic might ordinarily seem like a no brainer - until you realize you nearly missed BART that morning because you were chasing around your run-away toddler with a soaked diaper (ahem, again).
-You see, 18 month old Nikhil turned into this toddler when it came to simply wiping his bottom.
+You see, 18 month old baby brother turned into this toddler when it came to simply wiping his bottom.
 Talk about stressy.

 I tried what I learned in class and immediately saw how much more cooperative and loving diapering felt.
 Many times he literally ran to me to get a diaper change.
 It filled both of our cups, and he plays better independently when we have these caregiving times to meaningfully be together.
 His big sis enjoyed helping too!